Theme

 Your Sin Does Not Separate You From God

 In Protestant circles, we have probably all heard that our sin has caused a separation from God, so Jesus brings us into union with God.
 But what if that’s not actually the full story of Scripture?
-For example, Orthodox Churches have a prayer called O Heavenly King, addressing the Holy Spirit as the One who fills all things.
-We argue that the biblical and patristic paradigm is not from separation to union.
-It is from attachment to alignment.
+What if the language of distance only related to the time when God’s glory dwelled in Israel’s sanctuary?

 Jesus and the Problem of Reception: Atonement without Separation

-Jesus came to realign and redeem human nature and human desires with God’s love, He came to receive the Holy Spirit in fullness (Matthew 3:13 - 4:11) and help us receive the Spirit, too.
+Jesus came to realign and redeem human nature and human desires with God’s love.
+He came to receive the Holy Spirit in fullness (Matthew 3:13 - 4:11) and help us receive the Spirit, too.
 So, Jesus is the source of the best possible version of yourself (Hebrews 5:7 - 10).
 This means hell, if people choose it, is like an addiction treatment center for people who refuse the Counselor’s treatment and partnership, not like a prison/torture cell where people want to get out but God keeps them in.
 How does this impact our preaching and the way we motivate people to follow Jesus?

 Join Jesus’ Family Plan: Parenting